ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning/index.md

 </div>

 # Policy Iteration
-Now that you've evaluated your policy, what can you do with it?
+Now that we've evaluated our policy, what can we do with it?
 Since our end goal is to find the best policy, we can make use of this evaluated policy to generate a new policy out of it.
-We can do this by simply looking at the value function above and at each state, picking the action that will take you to the neighbour with the best value.
-This is often called acting "greedily" with respect to the policy that you evaluated.
+We can do this by simply looking at the value function above and at each state, picking the action that will take us to the neighbor with the best value.
+This is often called acting "greedily" with respect to the policy that we evaluated.

 To improve our policy further, we can go for another round of process described above.
 We can evaluate the greedy policy that we generated and again generate a new (and better) one.
 This process is known as Policy Iteration.
 It's shown that this process will eventually converge to the optimal policy $\pi^*$.